-- C. Code of Federal Regulations: 10 CFR 433 Subpart A (new construction only) - Design new buildings and additions in accordance with 10 CFR 433 by meeting ASHRAE 90.1-201633 and, if life-cycle cost-effective, achieve energy consumption levels that are at least 30% below the levels of ASHRAE 90.1-2016 Baseline Building.
-Note: Use 2019 edition beginning April 7, 2023; sooner if required by Project. - a.
-Energy consumption for the purposes of calculating the 30% savings requirements shall include the building envelope and energy consuming systems normally specified as part of the building design by ASHRAE 90.1 such as space heating, space cooling, ventilation, service water heating, and lighting but shall not include receptacle and process loads not within the scope of ASHRAE 90.1 such as specialized medical or research equipment and equipment used in manufacturing processes.
-Energy consumption levels for both the ASHRAE Baseline Building and proposed building shall be determined by using the Performance Rating Method found in Appendix G of ASHRAE 90.1 (and provide for LANL review). - b.
-If a 30-percent reduction is not life-cycle cost-effective, the design shall be modified to achieve an energy consumption level at or better than the maximum level of energy efficiency that is LCC effective, but at a minimum complies with ASHRAE 90.1-2016.
+- C. Code of Federal Regulations: 10 CFR 433 Subpart A (New construction only) - 1.
+Design new buildings and additions in accordance with 10 CFR 433 by meeting ASHRAE 90.1-2019 and, if life-cycle cost-effective, achieve energy consumption levels that are at least 30% below the levels of the 2019 ASHRAE Baseline Building. - a.
+If a 30-percent reduction is not life-cycle cost-effective, the design shall be modified to achieve an energy consumption level at or better than the maximum level of energy efficiency that is LCC effective, but at a minimum complies with ASHRAE 90.1-2019. - b.
+Energy consumption for the purposes of calculating the 30% savings requirement shall include the building envelope and energy consuming systems normally specified as part of the building design by ASHRAE 90.1 such as space heating, space cooling, ventilation, service water heating, and lighting and all receptacle and process loads, except for energy-intensive process loads that are driven by mission and programmatic/operational requirements, not necessarily buildings, and not influenced by conventional building energy conservation measures such as specialized medical or research equipment and equipment used in manufacturing processes. - c.
+Energy consumption levels for both the ASHRAE Baseline Building and proposed building shall be determined by using the Performance Rating Method found in Appendix G of ASHRAE 90.1 (the ASHRAE Standard 90.1 Performance Based Compliance Form shall be provided for LANL review at 30% design completion).
+The formula for determining percentage of improvement shall be as follows (Sections in 90.1-2019):